Quantifying information stored in synaptic connections rather than in firing activities of neural networks: Results

+We investigated the relationship between the information encoded by synapses and the number of patterns $N$ in the dataset.

+First, to develop intuition for this relationship, we began by examining how mutual information changes with $N$: (i) for \textit{single} synaptic connections, here, randomly chosen to be $w_{23}$, and (ii) under the simplest data covariance conditions, here, using the first simulation set.
+We plotted $MI(w_{23};\mathbf{x}^1)$ as a function of $\tilde{\sigma}$ (Fig. \ref{Fig:MI and pattern number}A), and as a function of $\tilde{\rho}$ (Fig. \ref{Fig:MI and pattern number}B), and in each case, obtained curves for varying numbers of data patterns ($N$, ranging from 2 to 32).

-A plausible explanation is that $\tilde{\sigma}$ represents the spread or width of the distribution, and a wider distribution typically corresponds to higher entropy in the data patterns, thus providing more content for the network to encode.
-Meanwhile, $\tilde{\rho}$ reflects the internal structure of the data; data with more structure tends to be easier for the network to store, assuming the same level of entropy.
-However, as the number of data patterns increases from 2 to 30, $MI(\mathbf{x}^1; w_{23})$ decreases, as evidenced by the downward shift of the curve on a logarithmic scale.
-This suggests that the information stored in each individual connection about a single data pattern decreases as the total number of patterns to be stored in the neural network increases, rather than remaining constant.
+We found that the information encoded in a single connection increases with both $\tilde{\sigma}$ and $\tilde{\rho}$ (Fig. \ref{Fig:MI and pattern number}AB), appearing to reach an asymptotic limit for large $\tilde{\sigma}$.
+These findings are consistent with the explanation that because $\tilde{\sigma}$ represents the spread or width of the distribution, a wider distribution, typically corresponding to higher entropy in the data patterns, provides more content for the network to encode.
+Meanwhile, $\tilde{\rho}$ reflects the internal structure of the data: data with more structure (lower $\tilde{\rho}$) tends to be easier (lower intrinsic dimensionality) for the network to store, assuming the same level of entropy.

-This pattern of decrease is also evident in the second (Fig. \ref{Fig:MI and pattern number}C) and third (Fig. \ref{Fig:MI and pattern number}D) simulation sets, where the covariance matrix is not restricted to be exchangeable, and the synaptic ensemble may stochastically include more than one connection.
-In these cases, we compute the information $MI(\mathbf{w}; \mathbf{x}^l)$, where $\mathbf{w}$ is an ensemble of $n$ randomly selected weights, and $n$ itself is also random. $\mathbf{x}^l$ represents a pattern randomly chosen from all $N$ patterns.
-Each point in the scatter plots corresponds to an $MI$ value generated from a single sampling of all parameters.
+Notably, we found that as the number of data patterns increases from 2 to 32, the information encoded by a single connection $MI(w_{23};\mathbf{x}^1)$ decreases independently of the specific $\tilde{\sigma}$ and $\tilde{\rho}$ values (Fig. \ref{Fig:MI and pattern number}AB; downward shift of curves from light green/light red to dark purple; log scale).
+This indicates that the information stored in each individual connection about a single data pattern decreases as the total number of patterns to be stored in the neural network increases, rather than remaining constant.

+Next, with this intuition in hand, we relaxed the above constraints to consider the more general scenario of ensemble coding.
+Specifically, we examined how $MI$ changes with $N$: (i) for synaptic \textit{ensembles} of random sizes, here, between $n=1$ to $n=20$, and (ii) under more general covariance structures, i.e., using the second and third simulation sets in which the covariance matrices are not restricted to be exchangeable.